Shoulder Pain

 - Shoulder pain commonly affects patients of all ages.

-- Causes include acute trauma, overuse during sports, and activities of everyday living.
+- Causes include acute trauma, overuse during sports, infection, and activities of everyday living.

 - Age plays an important role in determining the etiology of shoulder pain.

-- Onset and characteristics of pain, mechanism of injury, weakness, and functional limitation help narrow the differential diagnosis.
+- Onset and characteristics of pain, mechanism of injury, and limitation in activity or sport narrow the differential diagnosis.

 Epidemiology

-- Shoulder pain accounts for 16% of all musculoskeletal complaints.
+- Shoulder pain accounts for 16% of all musculoskeletal (MSK) complaints.

 - The lifetime prevalence of shoulder pain is ~70%.